Every year, the NFL becomes more of a passing league with stud receivers dominating.

 Most receiving yards

 This is an open proposition where bettors can select the WR or tight end they think has the best chance to lead the NFL in receiving yards.
-Last year, Julio Jones had the highest preseason projection (1,525.5) in terms of receiving yardage, but finished well behind Michael Thomas at the end of the year.
+In 2020, Julio Jones had the highest preseason projection (1,525.5) in terms of receiving yardage, but finished well behind Michael Thomas at the end of the year.
 Thomas had odds over +1000 on many sportsbooks, so a $10 preseason bet on Thomas to lead the league in receiving yards likely profited $100 or more.

 Most receiving TDs

 This propositions bettors to pick the receiver most likely to lead the league in receiving scores.
-While Thomas posted the most yardage last year, Detroit Lions WR Kenny Golladay led the NFL with 11 receiving TDs.
-Golladay would have been a preseason longshot to lead the league, along with the only other players to finish with double-digit receiving TDs – Rams WR Cooper Kupp and Ravens TE Mark Andrews – so a preseason bet on Golladay likely paid off handsomely.
+While Thomas posted the most yardage in 2020, Detroit Lions WR Kenny Golladay led the NFL with 11 receiving TDs.
+Golladay would have been a preseason longshot to lead the league, along with the only other players to finish with double-digit receiving TDs — Rams WR Cooper Kupp and Ravens TE Mark Andrews — so a preseason bet on Golladay likely paid off handsomely.

 Player totals: Receiving yards over/under